 If you decide to explore the area by car, the tourist information offices have many tour suggestions for you, including glaciers, mountains, waterfalls, fjords and other major attractions.
 There are also several car rental companies in the area if you are not bringing your own car.

 Cycling is a great way of getting around the Sognefjord area and you will find everything from challenging mountains to lowland country roads in our cycling itineraries.
-The Rallarvegen is the most popular cycling route in Norway.
+Rallarvegen is the most popular cycling route in Norway.
 Bicycles can be rented many places – just ask at tourist information offices.
-Sognefjord is also the area where you can take part in the famous and challenging "Tour de Jotunheimen" bike race (Jotunheimen Rundt).
+Sognefjord is also the area where you can take part in the famous and challenging "Jotunheimen Rundt" bike race, also known as the "Tour de Jotunheimen".

 The best way of getting a taxi in the Sognefjord area is to call one, and there are taxi services in every part of the area.
 Taxi fares vary depending on time of the day, speed, distance and how many you are in the car.
 Several places have fixed prices for certain routes, so please just call and ask.
 To find the right number, see the yellow pages gulesider.no or sognefjord.no.